 SPEAKING OF MUSIC

-Rachel Franklin has developed a stellar reputation as a public speaker about music throughout the mid-Atlantic region.
+Dr. Rachel Franklin has developed a stellar reputation as a public speaker about music throughout the mid-Atlantic region.
 Renowned for her wit, scholarship and ability to illuminate even the most complex concert works, her gifts for communication have led to countless lecturing engagements for major orchestras and concert organizations, colleges, adult education groups and others.
 She has presented frequently for such prestigious venues as the Smithsonian Institution, The Library of Congress, the Peabody Institute, and National Public Radio.

 Since 2020 she has been greatly in demand for her unique online presentations.
-She is one of the Smithsonian Associates’ most popular live-streaming music lecturers, and her topics explore intersections between classical and jazz music, film scores, and the fine arts.
+She is one of the Smithsonian Associates’ most popular live-streaming music lecturers, and her topics explore intersections between classical and jazz music, film scores, and the fine arts

 For two decades she was also the Education Programs Lecturer and Online Content Advisor for the Annapolis Symphony Orchestra, giving all the ASO’s pre-concert video “Chats” plus commentating for both the ASO’s live-streamed and pre-recorded concerts.